VirginieSonnet/IFCBdatabaseToEcotaxa/README.Rmd

 1.  **Database connection access**: the MATLAB function *db_connect* created by Audrey Ciochetto assumes a JDBC driver (change line 22 if not the case for you).
 When opening your connection, update the arguments with your database name, server name, user name and password.

+    ```{matlab}
-    ```{DBC = db_connect(db='ifcb_mouw2',server='phytoplankton.upmc.edu',user='virginie', pswd='Restmonami')}
+    DBC = db_connect(db='ifcb_mouw2',server='phytoplankton.upmc.edu',user='virginie', pswd='Restmonami')
     ```

-2. The MATLAB function *db_make_or_clause.m* created by Audrey Ciochetto writes text strongs for MySQL "OR" statements (you should have no changes to make)
+2. The MATLAB function *db_make_or_clause.m* created by Audrey Ciochetto writes text strings for MySQL "OR" statements (you should have no changes to make)

-3. The MATLAB functio *ifcb_extract_images.m* created by Audrey Ciochetto is a wrapper function around the *export_png_from_ROIlist.m*function, developed by Heidi Sosik, to adapt for a database design (you should have no changes to make)
+3. The MATLAB functio *ifcb_extract_images.m* created by Audrey Ciochetto is a wrapper function around the *export_png_from_ROIlist.m* function developed by Heidi Sosik.
+It adapts the code to a database design (you should have no changes to make)

 4. The MATLAB script ***ifcb_extract_manual_images.m*** created by Audrey Ciochetto calls the previous functions to extract the images.
 You will have to adapt the queries to the design of your database.
     In the first part of the code, you can either: query the ids of all manually classified or of a specific class.
-    In the second part of the code, you can choose to extract all images to the same folder, to a separate folder for each species or only to extract the images of the chosen class in the previous part.
+    In the second part of the code, you can choose to extract all images to the same folder, to a separate folder for each species or only to extract the images of the chosen class from the previous part.

 ## Create the EcoTaxa metadata file

 1. Query the information needed from the database
 2. Create, rename and reorder the columns to match the EcoTaxa column names

 ## Import in EcoTaxa

 Create a zip file containing both your extracted images and the metadata file.